 - Make cookies sugar-free by using Swerve granulated and brown sugar and Lily’s stevia-sweetened dark chocolate chips

-- Make-ahead tips: You can refrigerate the dough for up to 3 days before rolling into balls.
+- Make-ahead tips: You can refrigerate the dough for up to 3 days before rolling it into balls.

 More Vegan Cookies

 Do you love only the best vegan cookies?
 Me too!
 Here are some of the very best easy vegan cookies, all with different takes on the vegan chocolate chip cookie!

 Vegan Chocolate Chip Cookies

 - Preheat oven to 350°F (177°C).
 Line a cookie sheet with parchment paper.

 - Make the flax egg and set it aside.

 - Place the butter in a mixing bowl.
 Use either a handheld or stand mixer on medium speed and beat until light and fluffy.
 Add the sugars and beat again until light and fluffy.
 Finally, add the flax egg and vanilla and beat again to combine.

 - In a separate bowl, combine the flour, cornstarch (see note), baking soda, baking powder, and salt.
 Stir to combine.
 Pour the flour mixture in with the butter mixture.
 Stir to combine.